-We used two testing cars that made successive passes through the field of view of the near-infrared camera.
-The passes were done at speed increments of 10 mph, ranging from 10 - 50 mph.
-One of the testing cars was representative of the compact category (Mitsubishi Mirage) and the other of the luxury category (Oldsmobile Aurora).
+We used two cars for testing.
+The cars made successive passes through the field of view of the near-infrared camera.
+The passes were done at speed increments of 10 mph, ranging from 10 to 50 mph.
+One of the test cars was representative of the compact category (Mitsubishi Mirage) and the other of the luxury category (Oldsmobile Aurora).
 The experiment had both day and night sessions.
-During night time we used an artificial near-infrared illumination source in the range $1.0 - 2.0 \ \mu m$ that covered the illumination needs of both the lower- and upper-band camera versions.
+During night-time, we used an artificial near-infrared illumination source in the range $1.0-2.0 \,\mu$ m that covered the illumination needs of both the lower and upper band camera versions.